How a beloved orange tabby cat became a voice for America's union workers - KTVZ

 And if none of that charms you, you might as well stop reading now.

-For the uninitiated: Jorts, along with his feline comrade Jean, became internet famous in December when an anonymous author posted a very sweet, presumably tongue-in-cheek story on Reddit about the two workplace cats.
+For the uninitiated: Jorts, along with his feline comrade Jean, became internet famous in December when an anonymous author posted a very sweet story on Reddit about the two workplace cats.

 In the post, the author jokes about how Jorts is cute but, well, kind of dumb.
 At least compared with Jean, a tortoiseshell cat who can open doors and doesn’t fall into the trash bin all the time like Jorts does.
 Jean is clearly the brains of the operation, in the author’s telling.
 The story evolves into a dispute with a co-worker who accuses the author of “perpetuating ethnic stereotypes by saying orange cats are dumb.”